vectorgrp/ci-siltest-demo/README.md

-# Vector CANoe CLI Toolchain & Continuous Testing Sample
+X# Vector CANoe CLI Toolchain & Continuous Testing Sample

 This project shows an example how to implement an automated Software-in-the-Loop test workflow (SIL Test) for the development of an automotive ECU using the Vector toolchain, consisting of MICROSAR Classic, the DaVinci Toolchain, [vVIRTUALtarget](https://www.vector.com/int/en/products/products-a-z/software/vvirtualtarget/) and [CANoe4SW Server Edition](https://www.vector.com/int/en/products/products-a-z/software/canoe4sw-server-edition/)(canoe4sw-se).